ibm-cloud-docs/resiliency/example-icd-dr-design.md

 The second is that multiple read replicas can be created simultaneously, each fed by the primary instance.
 Multiple read-replicas provide the potential for multiple disaster recovery sites or to conduct recovery testing while still maintaining other standby instances.

 However, one major disadvantage with relying solely on read-replicas for your disaster recovery provision is that they replicate data - and that includes corrupted data.
-If the cause of your disaster is data corruption of any form, then the read-replica is corrupted too.
+If the cause of your disaster is data corruption of any form, then the read-replica is corrupted too and you will need to recover from backup, as per the procedure decribed in Option A.

 ### How to enact a recovery
 {: #icd-enact-recovery-option-two}